Triangle-Free Equimatchable Graphs: Triangle-Free EFC-Graph Families

-\begin{proposition} If $G \in \mathcal{G}$, where $\mathcal{G} = \mathcal{G}_{11} \cup \mathcal{G}_{12} \cup \mathcal{G}_{21} \cup \mathcal{G}_{22} \cup \mathcal{G}_{23} \cup \mathcal{G}_{31} \cup \mathcal{G}_{32}$, then $G$ is a connected triangle-free EFC-graph containing exactly two components after the removal of an induced odd cycle. \end{proposition} \begin{proof} As in Proposition \ref{easyDirection}, one can verify that there is no independent set $I$ of size three in $G \in \mathcal{G}$ such that $G \backslash I$ has a perfect matching; hence by Lemma \ref{independent-set}, $G$ is an EFC-graph.
+\begin{proposition} If $G \in \mathcal{G}$ where $\mathcal{G} = \mathcal{G}_{11} \cup \mathcal{G}_{12} \cup \mathcal{G}_{21} \cup \mathcal{G}_{22} \cup \mathcal{G}_{23} \cup \mathcal{G}_{31} \cup \mathcal{G}_{32}$, then $G$ is a connected triangle-free EFC-graph containing exactly two components after the removal of an induced odd cycle. \end{proposition} \begin{proof} As in Proposition \ref{easyDirection}, one can verify that there is no independent set $I$ of size three in $G \in \mathcal{G}$ such that $G \backslash I$ has a perfect matching; hence by Lemma \ref{independent-set}, $G$ is an EFC-graph.
 All the other properties are easily verifiable. \( \) \end{proof}

-To prove the other direction, we now consider a connected triangle-free EFC-graph $G$ containing two components, say $H_1$ and $H_2$, after the removal of an induced odd cycle $C$ in $G$.
+To prove the other direction, we suppose that $c(G\backslash C)= 2$; that is, $G\backslash C$ contains two components, say $H_1$ and $H_2$.
 By Theorem \ref{KnnProof}, $H_1$ and $H_2$ are isomorphic to $K_{n,n}$ and $K_{m,m}$, respectively, for some nonnegative integers $n$ and $m$.
 By Lemma \ref{InducedEFCSubgraph}, both subgraphs of $G$ induced by the vertices of $C$ and $H_1$ and by the vertices of $C$ and $H_2$, i.e., $G\backslash H_2$ and $G\backslash H_1$, respectively, are connected triangle-free EFC-graphs.
-Besides, $G\backslash H_2$ and $G\backslash H_1$ contain only one component $H_1$ and $H_2$, respectively, after the removal of an induced odd cycle $C$.
-Hence, by Theorem \ref{main1}, we deduce that $G\backslash H_2$ and $G\backslash H_1$ are members of the graph class $\mathcal{F}$.
+Besides, $(G\backslash H_2)\backslash C$ and $(G\backslash H_1)\backslash C$ are connected; indeed, $(G\backslash H_2)\backslash C = H_1$ and $(G\backslash H_1)\backslash C= H_2$ which are complete bipartite graphs $K_{n,n}$ and $K_{m,m}$, respectively.
+Hence, by Theorem \ref{main1}, we deduce that $G\backslash H_2$ and $G\backslash H_1$ are members of the graph class $\mathcal{F}$ defined in Section \ref{oneComp}.
 On the other hand, by Lemma \ref{DisjointEdges1}, any two edges from $H_1$ and $H_2$ cannot induce a $C_4$ with the same edge in $C$, and by Corollary \ref{covering-C}, the vertices of these edges dominate the vertices of $C$.
-Besides, by Corollary \ref{only-one-odd-cycle}, a connected triangle-free EFC-graph $G$ has only one induced odd cycle.
-These observations enable us to confine the rest of this subsection to combining two graphs from the graph class $\mathcal{F}$ with each other.
-Particularly, these graphs must be combined in such a way that they have the same induced odd cycle and remaining subgraphs of $G$ after the removal of $C$ have at most two nonconsecutive common neighbors in $C$.
+Furthermore, Corollary \ref{only-one-odd-cycle} states that there are no two vertex-disjoint induced odd cycles in $G$.
+These observations allow us to reduce the rest of this subsection to merging two graphs from $\mathcal{F}$ with each other.
+Note here that the merged graphs should have the same induced odd cycle $C$ and the components of $G\backslash C$ have at most two nonconsecutive common neighbors in $C$.